em2898.epiquest.co.uk

 Epistat

-A simple tool to review the amino acid composition of the protein or peptide sequence of interest.
-Provides statistics for types of amino acids in a sequence or a collection of sequences.
+A straightforward tool for reviewing the amino acid composition of a protein or peptide sequence of interest.
+It offers statistics regarding the types of amino acids present in a sequence or a collection of sequences.

 Protein Charge and pI point